openframeworks/ofBook/chapters/intro_to_graphics/chapter.md

 **Extensions**

 1. Pass in a third parameter, `z`, into `ofTranslate(...)` and `ofScale(...)` or rotate around the x and y axes with `ofRotate(...)`.
 2. Capture animated works using an addon called [ofxVideoRecorder](https://github.com/timscaffidi/ofxVideoRecorder "ofxVideoRecorder github").
-If you are using Windows, like me, that won't work for you, so try screen capture software (like fraps) or saving out a series of images using `ofSaveScreen(...)` and using them to create a GIF or movie with your preferred tools (photoshop, ffmpeg, ImageMagick etc.)
+If you are using Windows, like me, that won't work for you, so try screen capture software (like fraps) or saving out a series of images using `ofSaveScreen(...)` and using them to create a GIF or movie with your preferred tools (Photoshop, ffmpeg, ImageMagick etc.)

 ## Next Steps ##